 (As ROLF 's head turns back, his flashlight beams directly on the face of LIESL.
 There is a hushed moment as she looks pleadingly at ROLF.
-From a distance we hear the LIEUTENANT's footsteps as he approaches.
-The sound draws nearer and nearer.
-Suddenly ROLF turns and calls through the door.)
+A Nazi lieutenant appears on the balcony above the group, ROLF looks up)

 No one out here, sir!